pcricardo/angular4-2017/Notes-Module-15-Forms.md

 ## Module 15 - Forms

-### Waht Angular ofers
+### What Angular offers
 Angular give us such a javascript object representation of the form.
-This representation contais the form elements (like inputs) and adiciota information like form status (check if all the inouts are valid).
+This representation contais the form elements (like inputs) and aditional information like form status (check if all the inouts are valid).

 ### Tamplate-Driven (TD) vs. Reactive-Approach
 __Tamplate-Driven (TD)__
 - angular infers the Form Object from the DOM

 __Reactive__
-- Form is created programmaticaly and cynchronized with the DOM
+- Form is created programmaticaly and synchronized with the DOM
 - More advanced approach

+### Tamplate-Driven (TD)
-### TD: Creating the Form and Registering the Controls
+#### TD: Creating the Form and Registering the Controls
 Angular create a javascript object for us.
 This javascript object represents the infomation of the form.
-Angular automatically detect the html tag `<form>` .
+Angular automatically detect the html tag `<form>`.
 But angular __do not__ detect automatically the inputs in the form.

 Steps: